HoltechHard/Diffusion-Process/README.md

 # Diffusion-Process
-Partial Differential Equation of Diffusion Process using Finite Element Method
+Solution of Partial Differential Equation in Diffusion Process using Finite Element Method